 In recent years, facilities for wheelchair users have improved at Wiesengelände where Munich’s Oktoberfest is hosted each year.
 All beer tents have special tables reserved for disabled visitors while wheelchair access to the festival grounds has also been improved.
 Families with small children using strollers or buggies also appreciate the even walkways and ramps, as Oktoberfest is a surprisingly family-friendly event during day time.
-Getting to Oktoberfest is also easier for disabled visitors with all train stations in region now having elevators (lifts) while special parking places are also reserved for disabled visitors.
+Getting to Oktoberfest is relatively easy for disabled visitors with all train stations in the region now having elevators (lifts) while special parking places are reserved for disabled visitors.
 Some rides, including the Big Wheel, have cabins big enough to fit most standard-size wheelchairs.

 Traveling to Oktoberfest in Munich with a Wheelchair

 Getting to the Wiesngelände where Munich’s Oktoberfest is held is easiest by public transportation, as streets get very congested near the festival grounds.
-Disabled travelers and wheelchair users can use the Hackerbrücke S-Bahn station or any U-Bahn trains, as all U-Bahn stations near the Oktoberfest festival grounds now have elevators (lifts) to street level.
+Disabled travelers and wheelchair users may use the Hackerbrücke S-Bahn station or any U-Bahn trains, as all U-Bahn stations near the Oktoberfest festival grounds now have elevators (lifts) to street level.

 The closest S-Bahn train station to Oktoberfest is Hackerbrücke while several U-Bahn stations are near the Wiesngelände: Goetheplatz, Heimeranplatz, Poccistraße, Schwanthaler Höhe, and Theresienwiese.